johnsonwlu/Forward-Security-Notes-Page-Application/README.md

 ### Local Setup Instructions

-Step 1:

-Open Two Terminals
+1. Open Two Terminals

-Step 2:

-Start up the frontend in the first terminal by writing down the following commands:
+2. Start up the frontend in the first terminal by writing down the following commands:

     `cd notes-page-application-frontend`

     `npm install`

     `npm start`

-Step 3:

-Start up the backend in the second terminal by writing down the following commands:
+3. Start up the backend in the second terminal by writing down the following commands:

     `cd notes-page-application-backend-server`

     `npm install`

     `npm start`

-Step 4:

-Go to your local browser and enter the following to access the notes page: http://localhost:3000/
+4. Go to your local browser and enter the following to access the notes page: http://localhost:3000/

 ### Docker Setup Instructions

-With .tar files

-Please use the following commands within this folder to run the application through docker:
+For this assessment, I have submitted the docker containers as .tar files.
+Please use the do the following within this folder to run the application through docker:

-Download the Dockers Containers folder and then open up a terminal
+1. Download the `Dockers Containers` folder above the instructions file and then open up a terminal

-in the terminal please cd into the Docker Containers folder and use the following commands:
+2. in the terminal please cd into the `Docker Containers` folder and use the following commands:

     `docker load -i frontend.tar`

     `docker load -i backend.tar`

+    These two commands above serve to load the docker containers for both the frontend and the backend

+3. Finally in the terminal, please use the following command:

     `docker-compose up`

+    Due to the fact that this application has a need for a local storage, I create a docker-compose file which serves to run the two docker containers while also creating a local storage for the backend docker container to both create and manipulate data.

 # Design Choice and Technology Usage

+### Frontend Technology
-I made use of HTML, CSS and JavaScript to handle the frontend functionality as well as styling the frontend.

-I used React to create the frontend which helped me isolate individual components that could be added to App.js.
+I made use of HTML, CSS and JavaScript to handle both frontend functionality and styling.
+I used React to help me create individual components that could be used within the frontend.

+### State Management with Redux
-I also made use of redux and store to maintain the state of the notes within the application and to enable access to the note state through different components
+I made use of Redux and Redux store to maintain the state of the notes within the application.
+With the use of Redux I was able to manage the application state of inidividual notes across different components

+### Backend Technology and RESTful API
 I made use of Node.js as the backend and Express.js as the server.
-With these, I was able to create a RESTful API to communicate between the frontend and backend to create, read, update and delete notes.
+With Express.js, I was able to create a RESTful API to communicate between the frontend and backend to create, read, update and delete notes.

+# Challenges

+There was some challenges with the creation of the docker container due to the fact that I am using a local file as a storage means rather than a database such as MongoDB.
+Docker containers do not have permission to access local text files which made it impossible for me to use a local file to store my data.
+To overcome this, I made use of docker volumes which is a feature for docker containers to access and modify data files outside of the containers that are currently running.
+There are two versions of this application code.
+The docker version utilizes docker volume to store data whereas the non-docker version utilizes a local txt file to store data.

 # Future Plans

-Given the opportunity to improve upon this project, I would change the backend component such that it uses a backend server such as MongoDB to improve the scalability of the application for larger amounts of data handling.
+Given the opportunity to improve upon this project, I would improve on the following:

+- My application is currently dependent on either a local txt for or docker volumes as a means to store my data.
+I would change the backend component such that it uses a backend server such as MongoDB which would help the scalability, fault tolerance and the overall application performance.

-I also plan on changing the CSS layout such that the webpage is more easily accessible on various other platforms such as mobile phones and tablets.
+- I also plan on changing the CSS layout such that the webpage is more easily accessible on various other platforms such as mobile phones and tablets.

-As of the creation of this application, I have mainly relied on manual testing, however, it might be wise to create more automated tests if I plan to make the project larger in order to simplify the process.
+- As of the creation of this application, I have mainly relied on manual testing, however, for the future I would create more automated tests if I plan to make the project larger in order to simplify the testing process.

-# Challenges
-There was some challenges with the creation of the docker container due to the fact that I am using a local storage over non-local due to the fact that docker containers do not have permission to access local text files.
-As such, there are two versions of this application code.
-The docker version utilizes docker volume as a means to store data whereas the non-docker version utilizes a local txt file to store data.